-David McDevitt is a Senior Counsel attorney at Lovein Ribman, P.C.
-He began his career practicing in the area of consumer protection, litigating actions in federal district courts around the country.
-He has established legal precedent in several U.S. appellate courts and has been appointed class counsel on behalf of thousands of individuals.
+David McDevitt is Senior Counsel at Lovein Ribman, P.C.
+He began his career litigating in federal courts and has established legal precedent in several U.S. appellate circuits.
+Since joining Lovein Ribman, P.C. in 2020, he has personally recovered over $4 million on behalf of his clients and taken over a dozen cases to jury trial, bench trial, or final arbitration hearing.

 Mr. McDevitt received his law degree from the Sandra Day O’Connor College of Law at Arizona State University, from which he graduated cum laude.
 He received his B.A.
 (Public Policy Analysis – Economics) from Pomona College in 2007.
 Mr. McDevitt is admitted to practice law in Texas and Arizona.